-PREVIOUS & RELEVANT PASCUA YAQUI HABEAS MATTER
+PREVIOUS & RELEVANT PASCUA YAOUI HABEAS MATTER

 On August 17, 2011, the United States Court of Appeals for the 9th Circuit issued an Opinion in the case of Miranda v.
-Anchondo33, supporting the Pascua Yaqui Tribe's argument that our Tribal jail.
+Anchondo33, supporting the Pascua Yaqui Tribe's argument that our Tribal Court has the authority to sentence those convicted of multiple offenses to more than one year in jail.
 The case had wide ranging implications because it set precedent concerning the issue and affected tribes across the United States.